How do I port phone numbers?Follow

 Begin Porting Numbers

-- On this screen, type or paste the phone numbers you wish to port into the text box and click 'Check portability’.
+- Type or paste the phone numbers you wish to port into the Phone numbers field and and click Check Portability.

-- If the system identifies these numbers are portable, then click ‘Start Port Request’.
+- If the system identifies these numbers as portable, click Start Port Request.

-Note: You’ll see the losing carrier breakdown on the left side of the page.
+Note: you’ll see the losing carrier breakdown on the left side of the page.
 On the right, you’ll enter all of the porting information, including the Billing Telephone Number (BTN), address, account information, and additional documents and fields.

-Section 1: Billing Telephone Number (BTN)
+Step 1: Billing Telephone Number (BTN)

 - If you‘re porting the BTN, select the second option.
 This will allow you to provide a new BTN for remaining lines or services.
 Otherwise, you can port the BTN and disconnect all remaining lines and/or services.

-- Click ‘Continue’.
+- Click Continue.

-Section 2: End User Account Information
+Step 2: End User Account Information

 - Customer name: Enter the business or end-user’s name as it appears with the losing carrier.